 This aerial plan view illustrates the existing Victoria Square layout and its immediate surrounding future context.
+This is the layout for which Christchurch City Council, and its landscape designers were recognised in 1989 by NZILA.

-WHAT WILL THE VICTORIA SQUARE DRAFT RESTORATION PLAN DELIVER?
+WHAT WILL THE VICTORIA SQUARE RESTORATION PLAN DELIVER?

-Overall, the draft restoration plan prioritises Christchurch's community feedback highlighted during the public feedback phase.
+Overall, the restoration plan prioritises Christchurch's community feedback highlighted during the public feedback phase.